On the Radar

 aspects of ASU 2016-13, the Board continues to seek feedback on the new

 guidance.
-As a result of that feedback, on March 31, 2022, the FASB issued
+As a result of that feedback, in March 2022, the FASB issued

 ASU